-Ilene H. Lang is the Interim President and Chief Executive Officer of Catalyst, the global nonprofit building workplaces that work for women.
-She joined Catalyst as President in August 2003 and was named Chief Executive Officer in September 2008.
+Ilene H. Lang joined Catalyst as President in August 2003 and was named Chief Executive Officer in September 2008.
 After over 10 years leading the organization, she stepped down as President & CEO in January 2014 and was appointed an Honorary Director.
-She returned to the organization in March 2018 as Interim President & CEO.
+She returned to the organization from March to August 2018 as Interim President & CEO.

 Under Ms. Lang’s leadership, Catalyst’s revenue doubled, membership tripled, brand awareness quadrupled, and the number of Catalyst research reports and knowledge products increased tenfold.
 To sustain that growth, Ms. Lang continued to work with Catalyst as a Senior Advisor to the “Changing Workplaces.
 Changing Lives.”
 Major Gift Campaign, which she launched in 2012 in conjunction with Catalyst’s 50th anniversary.
 A first for Catalyst, the Campaign helped to secure well into the future Catalyst’s longitudinal research and the development of women leaders globally.
 To honor Ms. Lang’s legacy of inspiring leadership, in 2014 Catalyst established the Lang Legacy Fund, an individual giving program meant to sustain the growth she directed and honor her impact on the world of women and business.